 In the Post-Anesthesia Care Unit (Recovery Room)

-This is where children are transferred after surgery, allowing them to emerge fully from the effects of the anesthesia under the watchful eyes of skilled nursing personnel, with anesthesiologist consultation immediately available.
+This is where children are transferred after their procedure, allowing them to emerge fully from the effects of the anesthesia under the watchful eyes of skilled nursing personnel, with anesthesiologist consultation immediately available.
 While safety is the first priority during surgery, it is also true that the patient must be monitored and continually assessed while fully regaining consciousness.
 The anesthesiologist decides when the patient has recovered enough to be sent home following outpatient surgery or has been stabilized sufficiently to be moved to a regular room in the hospital.

 For Cardiac Procedures